KristinHenry/GenerativeArtists/README.md

 ## This is a list of Generative Artists who are also Women

 ### Note: this is a temporary location, and a preliminary list.
 A long-term solution is in the works.
+If you know of someone who should be added to this list, please reach out. https://twitter.com/KristinHenry

 * Bleeptrack @Bleeptrack, bleeptrack.de
 * Kate Compton @GalaxyKate, galaxykate.com